 Elizabeta joined Watsi on November 25th, 2014.
-Five months ago, Elizabeta became the 5246th member to automatically support a new Watsi patient every month.
-Since then, 309 more people have become monthly donors!
-Elizabeta's most recent donation supported Magdaline, a farmer from Kenya, to fund a fracture repair surgery.
+Two years ago, Elizabeta joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elizabeta's most recent donation traveled 3,400 miles to support Martha, a farmer and mother from Kenya, to fund breast cancer treatment.

 Elizabeta has funded healthcare for 24 patients in 5 countries.